bigfoot547/morecommands/README.md

 # morecommands

 ## Description
-This is a mod for minetest which adds 20 different commands.
+This is a mod for minetest which adds a lot of different commands.
 These commands are mostly admin commands, but some are not.

 ### This mod will allow you to: